How To Save a Marriage

 You have to realize that your husband DID NOT PLAN THIS.

-A completely innocent after-work meeting with co-workers can result in two people excited about a mutual project.
+A completely innocent after-work meeting with co-workers can result in two people being excited about a mutual project.

 They end up spending a lot of time together.
 More time than with their spouse.
 The relationship becomes increasingly comfortable and your husband loves the attention of another woman.